netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 regardless of latency, jitter or packet loss.

-The solution here is to identify multiple paths that are either disjunct, or where the non-disjunct links allow higher throughput than other links on the same paths (i.e. high enough to prevent the link from being a bottleneck).
+The solution here is to identify multiple paths that are either disjoint, or where the non-disjoint links allow higher throughput than other links on the same paths (i.e. high enough to prevent the link from being a bottleneck).